 Remember accessibility when preparing pictures, figures, and tables.
 The thesis template includes instructions on accessibility.

 If the text includes lots of figures, pictures and tables, we recommended making separate lists of figures, pictures and tables on the contents page.
 For more information on adding tables, pictures and figures to the table of contents, see section Table of contents.

-Mention the student’s name in pictures over which they themselves have copyright.
+Mention the student’s name in the caption of pictures over which they themselves have copyright.
 Also add a mention of the CC licence.